The producer of Loch Lomond Group’s Scotch whisky and vodka portfolio.

 Alexander (Sandy) Bulloch had purchased the silent Loch Lomond distillery in 1987, as a source of malt spirit for his blending and bottling operations, going on to re-commence distillation under the auspices of the Glen Catrine Bonded Warehouse Company in 1987.
 In 1994 Glen Catrine acquired Glen Scotia and Littlemill distilleries from Gibson International.

 The Bullochs can trace their involvement in the Scotch whisky business back to 1842 when Gabriel Bulloch partnered J H Dewar in a Scotch wholesaling business in Glasgow, and in more recent years A Bulloch & Co operated a substantial chain of retail outlets across Scotland, ultimately selling its own-label whisky, gin and vodkas.

-This, in turn, led to the creation of Glen Catrine Bonded Warehouse Company in 1974, initially to supply bottled spirits for the company’s 25 shops.
+This, in turn, led to the creation of Glen Catrine Bonded Warehouse Ltd in 1974, initially to supply bottled spirits for the company’s 25 shops.
 After the shops were sold off, the bottling operation continued.
 Under the Bulloch regime, Loch Lomond Distillery Company was the second-largest family-owned Scotch whisky producer in Scotland.

 Distilleries & Brands

 Once operator of Littlemill distillery in Dunbartonshire, now owned by Loch Lomond Group.

 Alexandria-based distiller and blender which operates the Glen Scotia and Loch Lomond distilleries.